step-/nathans-wallpaper/README.md

 # nathans-wallpaper

-Bugfix and new functionality fork of Nathan's Wallpaper Setter for Fatdog64 linux (and Puppy linux flavors).
+This repository includes a bug fix and new functionality fork of Nathan's Wallpaper Setter for Fatdog64 linux (and Puppy linux flavors).

 ## Motivation